 Cool Twitter tools

 There are so many tools for getting even more out of using twitter.
-Check out the Definitive list of Twitter tools to see all the different options.
+Check out the Definitive list of Twitter tools to see some of the different options.

 Using Twitter with students

 Educators aren’t just using Twitter for their personal learning; they are also using it in innovative ways in their classrooms.
 We’ve seen a significant increase in the number of class and school twitter accounts.
 You’ll find a comprehensive list of Twitter class accounts here.